 These consolidated financial statements are presented in Canadian dollars which is the functional currency of the Canadian parent and its subsidiaries.
-The functional currency of AMI Silica LLC. s the US dollar which then is translated to the presentation currency.
-Effective with the business combination (note 4), the functional currency of AMI Silica LLC changed from the Canadian dollar to the US dollar.
+The functional currency of AMI Silica LLC. is the US dollar which then is translated to the presentation currency.

-The assets and liabilities of the joint operations are translated into the presentation currency at the closing rate, the income and expenses have been translated into the presentation currency at the average rate over the reporting period.
+The investment in joint venture is translated into the presentation currency at the closing rate.
+The investment income has been translated into the presentation currency at the average rate over the reporting period.
 Exchange differences are charged or credited to other comprehensive income and recognized in the currency translation reserve in equity.